Posted March 2nd 2007, expanded May 5th 2011

 Close combat challenges

 Against half a dozen Hunters though, you better be good at dodging.
 You'll sure be getting a lot of practice!
-See if you can prevail in amongst the Hunters without getting hit at all, which is how I was playing things for BCM34.
+See if you can prevail without getting whacked at all, which is how I like to play things.
 Not easy, but it adds an enjoyable extra note of tension.
 Actually you can make swipe dodging into a bit of a challenge itself, e.g. seeing how long you can survive doing nothing but dodging around.
-Try to keep everyone involved close up, to minimize how much they fire their cannons.

 Mischief further off